-Benefit Description You pay killed nursing care benefits (cont.)
-High Option Standard Option Prescribed drugs, biologicals, supplies, and equipment, including oxygen, ordinarily provided or arranged by the skilled nursing facility Nothing Nothing Not covered: • Custodial care and care in an intermediate care facility • Personal comfort items, such as telephone, television, barber services, and guest meals and beds All charges All charges Iospice care High Option Standard Option Supportive and palliative care for a terminally ill member: You must reside in the service area Services are provided: in the home, when a Plan physician determines that it is feasible to maintain effective supervision and control of your care in your home, or in a Plan-approved hospice facility if approved by the hospice interdisciplinary team.
-Nothing, except \$15 for each Plan physician visit Nothing, except \$25 for each Plan physician visit Services include inpatient care, outpatient care, and family counseling.
+Benefit Description You pay Skilled nursing care benefits High Option Standard Option Up to 120 days per calendar year when you need full-time skilled nursing care.
+Nothing Nothing All necessary services are covered including: Room and board General nursing care Medical social services • Prescribed drugs, biologicals, supplies, and equipment, including oxygen, ordinarily provided or arranged by the skilled nursing facility Not covered: All charges All charges Custodial care and care in an intermediate care facility Personal comfort items, such as phone, television, barber services, and guest meals and beds Hospice care High Option Standard Option Supportive and palliative care for a terminally ill member: Nothing, except \$15 Nothing, except \$25 You must reside in the service area for each Plan for each Plan Services are provided: physician visit physician visit in the home, when a Plan physician determines that it is feasible to maintain effective supervision and control of your care in your home, or in a Plan-approved hospice facility if approved by the hospice interdisciplinary team.
+Services include inpatient care, outpatient care, and family counseling.
 A Plan physician must certify that you have a terminal illness, with a life expectancy of approximately six months or less.
 Note: Hospice is a program for caring for the terminally ill patient that emphasizes supportive services, such as home care and pain and symptom control, rather than curative care.
 A person who is terminally ill may elect to receive hospice benefits.
 These palliative and supportive services include nursing care, medical social services, therapy services for purposes of safety and symptom control, physician services, and short-term inpatient care for pain control and acute and chronic symptom management.
 We also provide inpatient respite care, counseling and bereavement services.
 If you make a hospice election, you are not entitled to receive other health care services that are related to the terminal illness.
 If you have made a hospice election, you may revoke that election at any time, and your standard health benefits will be covered.
-Not covered: All charges All charges Independent nursing (private duty nursing) Homemaker services Ambulance High Option Standard Option Local licensed ambulance service when medically necessary 20% of our allowance 20% of our allowance Note: See Section 5(d) for emergency services. per trip per trip Not covered: All charges All charges • Transportation by car, taxi, bus, gurney van, wheelchair van, and any other type of transportation (other than a licensed ambulance), even if it is the only way to travel to a Plan Provider.
+Not covered: All charges All charges Independent nursing (private duty nursing) \mathcal{L}{I} 1

+Benefit Description You pay Ambulance High Option Standard Option Local licensed ambulance service when medically necessary 20% of our allowance per trip 20% of our allowance per trip Note: See Section 5(d) for emergency services.
+Not covered: All charges All charges • Transportation by car, taxi, bus, gurney van, wheelchair van, and any other type of transportation (other than a licensed ambulance), even if it is the only way to travel to a Plan Provider.